Mourinho refuses to ‘play the game’ over reported ‘without character’ comments

 Mourinho also said he did not know whether it was correct that United had opened contract talks with defender Chris Smalling, as has been reported.

-– United have been fined £6,247 by UEFA after a supporter invaded the pitch during last month’s Champions League clash with Juventus.
+United have been fined £6,247 by UEFA after a supporter invaded the pitch during last month’s clash with Juventus.

 - Press Association